andrewjfreyer/jurabridge/README.md

 <p align="center">
   <img src="https://github.com/andrewjfreyer/jurabridge/raw/main/images/bridge_unhoused.png" alt="Jura Ena Micro 90"/>
 </p>

-Optionally, a two channel relay board can be used to simulate the dual throw momentary switches that power on the input board and the power control boards, respectively.
-I control this with a second ESP32, but the same ESP could be used too.

 The data output from the machine can be received and presented by [Home Assistant.](https://www.home-assistant.io) I have created this status UI in a heavily modified [button-card](https://github.com/custom-cards/button-card).